Durable Nightstands That Actually Last (And Still Look Great)

 Solid Wood: Classic Strength

 Oak, maple, and walnut age beautifully and can be repaired or refinished.
-Oak shrugs off warping; maple’s smooth grain suits modern rooms; walnut brings rich character.
-If it feels dense and sturdy in your hands, you’re likely holding the real thing.
+Oak is resistant to warping; maple’s smooth grain suits modern rooms; walnut adds rich character.
+If it feels dense and sturdy, you’re likely holding the real thing.

 Metal: Sleek and Tough

-Powder-coated steel or iron offers slim lines with surprising strength.
+Powder-coated steel or iron provides slim lines with surprising strength.
 Look for smooth, even coatings and tight welds to prevent rust and creaks.
-Metal frames often “disappear” visually, helping small rooms feel open.
+Metal frames can visually “disappear,” making small rooms feel more open.

 Other Strong, Smart Options